KhronosGroup/glTF/specification/README.md

 <a name="animations"></a>
 ## Animations

-glTF supports key frame animations of nodes' transforms.
-This can be used for articulated animation or skinned animation.
-In either case, nodes in the hierarchy have their transforms changed over time.
+glTF supports articulated and skinned animation via key frame animations of nodes' transforms.
 Key frame data is stored in buffers and referenced in animations using accessors.

-All animations are stored in the `animations` property of the asset by id.
+All animations are stored in the `animations` property of the asset.
 An animation is define

 > glTF 1.0 only supports animating node transforms.
 A future version of the specification may support animating arbitrary properties, such as material colors and texture transforms.